 The Dollar General app for grocery pickup is a great way to shop from home, but you’ll still need to go into the store to pick up your order.

-You might have seen the Dollar General app for grocery pickup when it came out in October 2019.
-“DGPickup” as it’s called, is an offering inside the app.
-It’s currently only available in about 30 stores nationwide.
-The service offers Dollar General coupon savings galore and can be an alternative to in-store shopping.
+“DGPickup” as it’s called is an offering inside the app, now available at most Dollar General stores.
+The service offers Dollar General coupon savings galore and is a safe alternative to in-store shopping.